A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

 \subsubsection{Phase-1: Repeating Unit Conformation Generation}

-As illustrated in Figure~\ref{fig: overview}c, since the complete polymer conformation can be decomposed into a sequence of repeating-unit conformations, we treat these repeating-unit conformations as token-like structural units for model input, and then integrate the masked autoregressive modeling (MAR) with the SE(3) diffusion designed for repeating units to reconstruct them in random oreder, thereby capturing complex dependencies among repeating units for accurate global structure modeling.
+As illustrated in Figure~\ref{fig: overview}c, since the complete polymer conformation can be decomposed into a sequence of repeating-unit conformations \re{and each repeating-unit conformation is jointly shaped by complex spatial interactions from all other units across the entire polymer chain}, we treat these repeating-unit conformations as token-like structural units for model input, and then integrate the masked autoregressive modeling (MAR) with the SE(3) diffusion designed for repeating units to reconstruct them in random oreder, thereby capturing complex dependencies among repeating units for accurate global structure modeling.
 The corresponding learning objective $p({\mathcal{C}}^{u}|\mathcal{G})$ in Equation~\eqref{eq: define} is therefore rewritten as follows: